Death of the Queen

 As the workday finished at 5pm, the crowds swelled.
 As night fell, hundreds still lingered.
 There was nothing to see at the Palace, nothing to witness.
 People just wanted to be there.
 They watched the crowds, soaked in the weight of the moment.

 Meanwhile, across the city, on the Underground and in the West End, the Queen’s image was everywhere.
-On every billboard, every screen across the capital.
+This was one of the most striking aspects of that week.
+All digital advertising, city-wide, had been paused.
+Every billboard, every screen, showed Elizabeth.

 10 September